kubeflow/website/content/en/docs/ibm/create-cluster.md

 - `CLUSTER_NAME` must be lowercase and unique among any other Kubernetes clusters in the specified `${CLUSTER_ZONE}`.

-**Notice**: Refer to the IBM Cloud official document [Creating clusters](https://cloud.ibm.com/docs/containers?topic=containers-clusters) for detailed steps across other providers and zones.
+**Notice**: Refer to [Creating clusters](https://cloud.ibm.com/docs/containers?topic=containers-clusters) in the IBM Cloud documentation for additional information on how to set up other providers and zones in your cluster.

-### Choosing a worker node flavor for either a classic or vpc-gen2 provider.
+### Choosing a worker node flavor for a classic or VPC-gen2 provider.

 The worker nodes flavor name varies from zones and providers.
 Run `ibmcloud ks flavors --zone ${CLUSTER_ZONE} --provider ${WORKER_NODE_PROVIDER}` to list available flavors.